mongodb/specifications/source/run-command/run-command.rst

 The API is intended to take a document from a user and apply a number of common driver internal concerns before forwarding the command to a server.
 In general, a driver SHOULD avoid inspecting or modifying the user's command document in an effort to remain forward compatible with any potential server commands.

-Drivers that have historically modified user input SHOULD strive to instead clone the input such that appended fields do not effect the user's input.
+Drivers that have historically modified user input SHOULD strive to instead clone the input such that appended fields do not affect the user's input.

 OP_MSG
 """"""